Xenii1642/XiiSBar/README.md

 #
 First, put the switch slider in the switch hole of the case.
 Then, rotate the board in place.

-⚠ This last part could be a bit tricky to do considering the small tolerances ⚠
+⚠ This last part could be a bit tricky considering the small tolerances ⚠

 <img src="images/Assembly1.png" width= "390" /><img src="images/Assembly2.png" width= "368" />
 <img src="images/Assembly3.png" width= "390" /><img src="images/Assembly4.png" width= "390" />